Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 <img src="https://i.imgur.com/GOATy6j.png" alt="Original_design_all_devices" align="center">

-As you can see, the above layouts don't look the same as the layout on the iPhone X in the first example, which isn't what we want.
-We want it to look the same, no matter what device is displaying the page.
+Here you can see how the original code from the first example, shows up on different devices.
+The black border is just to show the device border, and isn't actually apart of the CSS.
+As you probably can see, the layout changes based on what device is currently displaying it.
+This isn't what we want, what we want is a uniform look, based on what we originally designed.

 ### NOLS SCSS - Any Device

-Here are the results after we run the `nols` command in default mode and input our height of `812px`, and width of `375px`, which was the original viewport values of the iPhone X we were using when we designed the page.
+Here is the result after we run the **`nols`** command in **Default** mode.
+NOLS will ask for your device dimensions, which in this example, had a view-height of `812px` and a view-width of `375px`, and then handles making the calculations for you.

 |Pixel 2 XL _______________|Galaxy 5S _____________|Pixel 2 ___________________ |iPhone 6, 7, 8 PLUS |
 |-----------------|----------------------|:------------------:|:-------------------------------:|

 <img src="https://i.imgur.com/czG43Cu.jpg" alt="NOLS_design_all_devices" align="center">

+As you can see, the original design now renders the same, regardless of what device is displaying it.
+The takeaway from this?
+You can now write CSS once, use **`nols`**, and run your code anywhere.

 ### SCSS - Converted by NOLS

+Here is the SCSS after we run the `nols` command in **Default** mode.

 ```
 .test-img {